 Following the outbreak of the economic and financial crisis, the European Union took unprecedented measures to improve the economic governance framework of EMU (such as the strengthening of the Stability of Growth Pact or the adoption of new mechanisms to prevent economic imbalances and better coordinate economic policies).

 However, these emergency measures needed to be consolidated and completed in the long-term so as to avoid that a new crisis could affect EMU so strongly.
-Therefore, the Presidents of five European Institutions – the European Commission, the European Parliament, the European Central Bank and the European Council (as President of the euro summit) – in the "Five Presidents Report" laid down a roadmap to deepen the Economic and Monetary Union in two stages as of July 2015 and complete it by 2025 at the latest.
+Therefore, the Presidents of four European Institutions – the European Commission, the European Parliament, the European Central Bank and the European Council (as President of the euro summit), and the President of the Eurogroup – in the "Five Presidents Report" laid down a roadmap to deepen the Economic and Monetary Union in two stages as of July 2015 and complete it by 2025 at the latest.

 In October 2015, the Commission began implementing the "Five Presidents’ Report" by adopting a package of measures.
 More details, including the full report are accessible on the 10 priorities website of the Commission: A Deeper and Fairer Economic and Monetary Union